iknowcodesoup/hapi-joi-mongo-jwt-boilerplate/README.md

-# HapiJS, Joi, MongoDB and JWT Bolerplate
+# HapiJS, Joi, MongoDB and JWT Boilerplate

 The purpose and intent of this project is to provide a standardized template for establishing a secure API that will be used to connect to front-end / mobile applications.